facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 ## Dependencies

-Your plugin must include the Package Control dependencies listed below.
+Your plugin should include the Package Control dependencies listed below.
+Currently, you can get away with not including `pyyaml` and `pymdownx`, but in the future, this will not be the case.
 Please read about Package Control's [dependencies][pc-dependencies] to learn more.

 ```js
 {